JackLawhorn/Heavens-Above-Gardens-Below/Posts/Pact magics.md

 #### Warlock, the Pact Breakers

 Those who have broken pacts are known by an [[Elven tongue|Old Elven]] word, "warlock", and are often permanently scarred by the act.
 The breaking of a pact, especially without carefully following any agreed-upon terms to do so, severs the tie formed within the [[Astral Sphere]] and [[benighted|benights]] the warlock's [[aura]] there.
-Depending on the type and terms of the pact itself, this scar may extend beyond the warlock's [[albedo]] and to their mind and form as well.
+Depending on the type and terms of the pact itself, this scar may extend beyond the warlock's [[Albedo]] and to their mind and form as well.

 Warlock may find it difficult to form the same type of pact, to form any pact at all, or even to wield other types of magics entirely due to the damage caused to their aura.